nustpq/blog/testbench/How to setup Firefly MCU FW Dev Env.md

-# How to setup Firefly MCU FW Development Envirenment
+# How to setup Firefly MCU FW Development Environment

 *Released by* [`Fortemedia`](https://www.fortemedia.com/ "Listen and sound better.
 Anywhere!") `SQA Tool Team` <a href="mailto:qiangp@fortemedia.com" title="Email the developer">📫</a>